Steven Threet: Michigan

 Threet had been ineligible after his transfer from Georgia Tech.
 During the 2007 season, the majority of the snaps were taken by senior Chad Henne.
 However, Henne was sidelined by injury enough that Mallett received a considerable amount of playing time, appearing in 11 games (to Henne's 10) and attempting 141 passes (to Henne's 278).
 Carr, who had recruited both Mallett, and a year later, Threet, was set to retire as head coach, and Rodriguez was brought in to begin as head coach for the 2008 season.
 Mallett believed Rodriguez's offense to be unsuitable for a pocket passer, and therefore transferred to Arkansas.
 That made Michigan's quarterback job was up for grabs.
 Threet would battle to become the team's starting quarterback along with former walk-on redshirt sophomore, Nick Sheridan, and redshirt sophomore, David Cone.
 First-year Michigan head coach, Rich Rodriguez, tabbed Sheridan the Michigan starting quarterback to begin the 2008 season.
 Threet, although, saw action in Michigan's season opener against Utah, entering the game as a substitute and closing the 25–10 deficit before eventually losing, 25–23.
 He recorded 132 yards on 14-32 passing along with one touchdown and zero interceptions.
 Threet was slated for his first career start at Michigan in the following game against Miami (Ohio), although Sheridan would also see playing time.
 On the first offensive play for Michigan, Threet completed a screen pass to Martavious Odoms that was good for 50 yards.
 On the fifth play, Threet faked a handoff to Sam McGuffie and ran nine yards for a touchdown.
 Threet finished with six completions on 13 attempts for 63 yards and no touchdowns, although Michigan evened its season record at 1-1.
 Threet also started in a 35-17 loss against Notre Dame in the third week of the season.
 According to The Michigan Daily, "Threet's breakout start" came on the road against Notre Dame when he went 16-of-23 for 175 yards, one touchdown and no interceptions.
-In its game coverage, the paper reported, "Redshirt freshman quarterback Steven Threet played with poise, leading the Wolverines to 330 total yards."
+The paper reported that Threet "played with poise, leading the Wolverines to 330 total yards."